Dear All,

 From India, Mumbai

 Oops, I thought I was being clear.
+Let me start afresh.

+Who does taking a security deposit fit into this?
+By asking for and taking a security deposit, the employer is not restricting the right of the employee to work.
 The employee has the full right to seek employment elsewhere.
-He is also not, by this demand for security deposit, being prevented from doing any work with anyone else.
+He is also not, by this demand for a security deposit, being prevented from doing any work with anyone else.
 He is free to refuse this work and work for anyone else.

-In terms of illegality, it would probably violate Indian Contract Act (if you consider a job as a contract of service) on account of doctrine of undue influence.
+In terms of illegality, it would probably violate the Indian Contract Act (if you consider a job as a contract of service) on account of the doctrine of undue influence.
 But whether that defense works or not depends on how the lawyer presents it.
 In the current example, the defense of undue influence is of little practical use.

-(Kargaonkar, if this is still not clear, drop me a mail, I will delete both the posts ;) )
+(Kargaonkar, if this is still not clear, drop me a mail; I will delete both the posts ;) )

 From India, Mumbai